Differential analyser: History

 In Canada, a differential analyser was constructed at the University of Toronto in 1948 by Beatrice Helen Worsley, but it appears to have had little or no use.

 A differential analyser may have been used in the development of the bouncing bomb, used to attack German hydroelectric dams during World War II.
 Differential analysers have also been used in the calculation of soil erosion by river control authorities.

 The differential analyser was eventually rendered obsolete by electronic analogue computers and, later, digital computers.

 Use of Meccano

 The model differential analyser built at Manchester University in 1934 by Douglas Hartree and Arthur Porter made extensive use of Meccano parts: this meant that the machine was less costly to build, and it proved "accurate enough for the solution of many scientific problems".
 A similar machine built by J.B.
 Bratt at Cambridge University in 1935 is now in the Museum of Transport and Technology (MOTAT) collection in Auckland, New Zealand.
 A memorandum written for the British military's Armament Research Department in 1944 describes how this machine had been modified during World War II for improved reliability and enhanced capability, and identifies its wartime applications as including research on the flow of heat, explosive detonations, and simulations of transmission lines.

-It is estimated that "about 15 Meccano model Differential Analysers were built for serious work by scientists and researchers around the world".
+It has been estimated, by Garry Tee that "about 15 Meccano model Differential Analysers were built for serious work by scientists and researchers around the world".